 Alongside the Trail Link are shaded terraces at a café, coffee shop and restaurant.
-Additionally, a shaded rest stop with water fountain, benches and bike rack is located in close proximity to the mass transit stop.
+A shaded rest stop/public plaza with water fountain, benches, public rest rooms and bike rack are located in close proximity to the mass transit stop.
 Seating and bike racks will be integrated into the landscape scheme providing casual use of public areas.
+Additionally, 8,500 square feet of small-scale retail space forms the public plaza on three sides and provides the opportunity for supplementary uses.
+A 600 square foot interpretive historic element will display local history and feature the Historic Sedona Cemetery.